AbuseIO/abuseio-ansible/README.md

 - A clean Ubuntu 16.04 installation
 - Networking with resolving, with IPv4 and IPv6 address
 - A hostname pointing to the same IPv4 and IPv6 address
+- You created a non-root user with SSH-keys
 - Set the variables in vars/abuseio.yml
 - Didn't change anything else